 Our Ballet Essentials Class was designed for you!
-We have two age groups; Ballet Essential I is for 8-10 year olds and Ballet Essentials II is for 11-15 year olds.
+We have two age groups; Ballet Essentials I is for 8-10 year olds, and Ballet Essentials II is for 11-15 year olds.
 These classes teach the basics in a fun environment for the beginning dancer.
 Please go to our website to register your student.

 WHAT IF MY STUDENT HAS DANCE EXPERIENCE?